netzstrategen/gtm-monitoring-gcp/README.md

 2. Add **Slack** and authenticate with your workspace
 3. Edit the alert policy to include the Slack channel

+### 11. Optional: Test the Alerts

+To validate that the monitoring pipeline works as expected, you can intentionally trigger test failures:

+**Non-null:**
+- Omit a required field in GTM Debug mode (e.g., remove `transaction_id` from the dataLayer)
+- Fire the tag enough times to exceed the configured threshold
+- Expected result: Alert triggered for null values

+**Low event/tag count:**
+- Add a non-existent event name or tag ID to the `low_event_count` or `low_tag_count` thresholds in `config.js`
+- Expected result: Alert triggered for zero events/tags found

+**Tag failure:**
+- Create a custom GTM tag template that always fails by calling `data.gtmOnFailure()` immediately
+- Fire the tag enough times to exceed the failure threshold
+- Expected result: Alert triggered for tag failures

+After triggering a test failure, check your email for the alert or the `assertion_logs` table.

 ## Cost Considerations

 1. **[Cloud Storage](https://cloud.google.com/storage/pricing)**: 2 small files so essentially free